-Under the terms of the Asset-Backed Notes, the Company is required to maintain a reserve cash balance, funded through principal collections from the underlying securitized debt portfolio, which may be used to make monthly interest and principal payments on the Asset-Backed Notes.
-The Company has segregated these funds and classified them as restricted investments in money market funds on the consolidated statements of assets and liabilities.
-The balances of restricted investments in money market funds were \$0.7 million and \$1.1 million as of March 31, 2016 and December 31, 2015, respectively.
+Under the terms of the Asset-Backed Notes, the Company was required to maintain a reserve cash balance, funded through principal collections from the underlying securitized debt portfolio, which may be used to make monthly interest and principal payments on the Asset-Backed Notes.
+The Company had segregated these funds and classified them as restricted investments in money market funds on the consolidated statements of assets and liabilities.
+The balance of restricted investments in money market funds was \$1.1 million as of December 31, 2015.